integrii/ikiwiki/README.md

 - Add to your run_list
 - After execution put your company logo at ``/var/www/html/logo.png`` on the wiki server

-A user named ikiwiki will be created, apache will be installed and a wiki will be hosted at **/var/www/html** with a git repo at ``/home/ikiwiki/yourwikiname.git``.
-If you want to clone that directory, you will need to setup an authorized_keys file at /home/ikiwiki/.ssh/authorized_keys with your public keys in it and do your clone as ``git clone ikiwiki@ikiwikiServer:wikiNameShort.git``.
+A user named ikiwiki will be created, apache will be installed and a wiki will be hosted at **/var/www/ikiwiki** with a git repo at ``/home/ikiwiki/yourwikiname.git``.
+If you want to clone that directory, you will need to setup an authorized_keys file at /home/ikiwiki/.ssh/authorized_keys with your public keys in it.
+You will then do your ``git clone`` as ``git clone ikiwiki@ikiwikiServer:wikiNameShort.git``.

 Thanks
 ------